nishanths/albumday/ATTRIBUTIONS.md

-Arrow Right by Richard Kunák from the Noun Project
+Birthday by Flatart from the Noun Project